 The outcomes are reflected in training records.

-VTS English Communications Competency Testing
+Assessing Competency in VTS Communications

-VTS Communications competency tests are designed to measure an individual’s knowledge, skills, and abilities in a consistent and objective way by ensuring that VTS personnel have the necessary language skills to perform tasks associated with the purpose of VTS.
+VTS Communication competency tests are designed to monitor that VTS personnel continue to conform with the practices for VTS communications as outlined in IMO Standard Marine Communication Phrases (SMCP) and IALA G1132 on VTS Voice Communications and Phraseology.

-VTS providers should monitor that VTS personnel continue to conform with the practices for VTS communications as outlined in IMO SMCP and IALA G1132.
-IALA Guideline GXXXX on VTS English Communication Competency Testing provides a framework for VTS providers to assess competency with standard message structure and phrases.
+IALA Guideline GXXXX on Competency in VTS Communications provides a framework for VTS providers to assess competency with standard message structure and phrases.

 Skills and Development Training